canonical/charm-relation-interfaces/interfaces/kafka_client/v0/README.md

 - Is expected to provide the `extra-user-roles` field specifying a comma-separated list of roles for the client application (between `admin`, `consumer` and `producer`).
 - Can optionally provide the `topic` field specifying the topic that the requirer charm needs permissions to create (for `extra-user-roles=producer`), or consume (for `extra-user-roles=consumer`).
 - Is expected to tolerate that the Provider may ignore the `topic` field in some cases and instead use the topic name received.
+- Can optionally provide the `consumer-group-prefix` field specifying the consumer-group-prefix that the requirer charm needs permissions to consume (for `extra-user-roles=consumer`).

 ## Relation Data